 - Strep throat

 - Mononucleosis, a contagious infection caused by a herpes virus called Epstein-Barr.

 - An ear or tooth infection

-Recently, there has been growing evidence to suggest that the lymph nodes in the armpit may become swollen following a COVID-19 vaccination.
+Recently, there has been vaccines adults to suggest that the lymph nodes in the armpit may become swollen following a COVID-19 vaccination.
 This typically occurs in the arm where the vaccine was given and is completely normal.
 The swelling is a sign that your immune system is responding to the vaccine correctly, and will typically run its course in a matter of days to a week.

 Treatment for Swollen Lymph Nodes in the Armpit

 Treating swollen lymph nodes in the armpit starts by treating the underlying cause.
 If the swelling is due to an infection, treating it will generally result in reduced swelling and armpit pain.
 In the meantime, placing a warm, wet washcloth in your armpit can help reduce swelling and pain.
 You can also take over-the-counter pain medication to help with discomfort.
 Doctors also recommend you get plenty of rest when dealing with lymph node inflammation.